 Pão de Queijo: Brazilian Cheese Bread – $4.50

 What is now $4.50 buys you two of these surprisingly gluten-free, biscuit-y-looking cheese bread spheres.
 They actually arrive frozen and are then baked – if you visit Garden Grill after the Festival, you may find a handful in your bread basket as I did a couple of years ago.
 Anyway, these have a nice, light airy-ness to them with a mild cheese flavor.
 The gooey texture is almost like they’re not cooked all the way through, but once you get over the initial shock, they taste pretty good and there’s just enough cheese flavor to make them addictive.
 Like the Soup in Canada, a lot of people are willing to ignore the hefty price in order to get their cheese on.
 That could be you.

-Overall, Brazil gets better as temperatures cool, which is not necessarily something that you’d expect given its reputation for being a hotspot.
-The Seafood Stew is good, but probably not a must-buy and the Cheese Bread returns as a favorite.
-The Pork Belly is iffy – about half the time it’s one of my favorite dishes and the other half of the time it’s one of the worst items I’ll try.
-Skip the wine here in favor of something nearby.
-The beer is an interesting try, but we’re going to see one of the best beers in the world ahead in Belgium with the St. Bernardus.
+The Pork Belly is iffy – about half the time it’s one of my favorite dishes and the other half of the time it’s one of the worst items we’re served.
+The Cheese Bread returns as a surer thing along with the beer.
 These frozen drinks are rarer at the Festival this year, but the Caipirinha is probably going to be a tart sugar bomb and it’s served in such a small vessel that it almost doesn’t even deserve to be called a cup.